onropepro/OnRope.pro/SCR.RATING.md

 ## Employee Document Review Points

-1 point will be awarded for each employee that has viewed and signed company documents, safe work procedures, and safe work practices.
+1 point will be awarded to the SCR for each employee that has viewed and signed company documents, safe work procedures, and safe work practices.

-The calculation is based on the documents actually uploaded by the company, not a fixed number.
+The calculation is based on the documents actually uploaded by the company.

-Example: If a company has only 2 out of 3 documents uploaded, and an employee views and signs both documents, that employee has signed 100% of available documents = 1 point for that employee.
+Example: If a company has only 2 out of 3 documents uploaded, and an employee views and signs both documents, that employee has signed 100% of available documents.
+The SCR is awarded 1 point for that employee.

-Formula: Points per employee = (Documents Signed by Employee / Documents Uploaded by Company)
+Formula: SCR Points per employee = (Documents Signed by Employee / Documents Uploaded by Company)